senk0x/playwhile/README.md

 Not long enough to switch tasks.
 Not short enough to stay focused.

-Scrolling соцсети or opening YouTube would instantly kill the flow.
+Scrolling social networks or opening YouTube would instantly kill the flow.
 But doing nothing felt even worse.

 So I made **PlayWhile** - a tiny floating arcade that sits on top of everything